open-power-host-os/infrastructure/README.md

 ### Automatically setup Jenkins master and slave(s) using Ansible playbooks

-There are two Ansible playbooks: one that sets up a Jenkins master node and another one that sets up a Jenkins slave node.
-Read the [Ansible instructions](ansible/README.md) for details on how to execute the playbooks.
+There are three Ansible playbooks: one that sets up a Jenkins master node, and two that set up Jenkins slave nodes, either for building or executing Build Verification Tests.
+Read the
+[Ansible instructions](ansible/README.md) for details on how to execute the playbooks.

-If you wish to have a single system hosting the entire Jenkins instance, both playbooks can be executed in the same system.
-Execute first the Jenkins master playbook, stop Jenkins service (systemctl stop jenkins) and then execute the Jenkins slave playbook.
+If you wish to have a single system hosting the entire Jenkins instance, the playbooks can be executed in the same system.
+Execute first the Jenkins master playbook, stop Jenkins service (systemctl stop jenkins) and then execute the other playbooks.

 Note: The Jenkins playbooks may fail due to network errors.
 If you see HTTP request errors, try executing them again.